 What is Google’s Fred Algorithm Update?

-While Google remains vague about what this update specifically targeted, numerous SEOs report that Fred affected low-quality, ad-heavy sites with thin content and bad backlinks.
+Google Fred was a series of updates that occurred in March of 2017.
+While Google was vague about what this update specifically targeted, SEOs determined that Google Fred primarily affected low-quality, ad-heavy sites with thin content and bad backlinks.

 An “update” was eventually confirmed by Google’s Webmaster Trends Analyst Gary Illyes: